-Dr. Lindsay Machan is an Associate Professor at the University of British Columbia, practicing in interventional radiology at the University of British Columbia Hospital.
-Dr. Machan also serves as an Interventional Radiologist at Vancouver Hospital and Health Sciences Center.
-Dr. Machan has played a significant role in Canada's medical technology industry over the last 15 years, both as a Co-Founder and Consultant to Angiotech Pharmaceuticals Inc. Dr. Machan is a Member of the Physician Advisory Board of MedVenture Associates and has served as Director of Medical Ventures Corp. since 2005.
+Dr Lindsay Machan is an Associate Professor at the University of British Columbia, practising in interventional radiology at the University of British Columbia Hospital.
+He also serves as an Interventional Radiologist at Vancouver Hospital and Health Sciences Centre.
+Dr. Machan has played a significant role in Canada’s medical technology industry over the last 15 years, both as a Co-Founder and Consultant to Angiotech Pharmaceuticals Inc. He is a Member of the Physician Advisory Board of MedVenture Associates and has served as Director of Medical Ventures Corp. since 2005.

-Dr. Machan is a patent holder on multiple drug and device technologies, including drug eluting stents, and has served on the Scientific Advisory Boards of Abbot Vascular Systems, Novartis, Biosphere Medical, Secant Medical and CardioMind.
+Dr Machan is a patent holder on multiple drug and device technologies, including drug-eluting stents, and has served on the Scientific Advisory Boards of Abbott Vascular Systems, Novartis, Biosphere Medical, Secant Medical and CardioMind.

 Managing Director, TD Securities

-Ted is a Managing Director and Head of TD Securities' Vancouver Investment Banking office.
+Ted McGurk is a Managing Director and Head of TD Securities' Vancouver Investment Banking office.
 In his early career, Ted was active in the biotechnology and pharmaceutical sectors, as well as in alternative energy and fuel cells.
 More recently Ted’s focus has been in the mining and metals sector.

-Ted holds a B.Sc in Biochemistry from the University of Ottawa and MBA from the University of British Columbia.
+Ted holds a BSc in Biochemistry from the University of Ottawa and an MBA from the University of British Columbia.

-Tracey is the Managing Partner at CAI Capital Partners, a mid-market private equity firm she joined in 2003.
-She is a former investment banker who started her career at RBC Capital Markets in Toronto and Vancouver, and later joined Raymond James Ltd.’s predecessor company Goepel, Shields & Partners in Vancouver.
-She is active on multiple CAI portfolio company boards, she is a Director and Audit Committee Chair at Teck Resources Limited and she is a former Director of BC Hydro Corporation.
+Tracey McVicar is the Managing Partner at CAI Capital Partners, a mid-market private equity firm she joined in 2003.
+She is a former investment banker who started her career at RBC Capital Markets in Toronto and Vancouver, and later joined Raymond James Ltd.’s predecessor company Goepel Shields & Partners in Vancouver.
+She is active on multiple CAI portfolio company boards; she is a Director and Audit Committee Chair at Teck Resources Limited and she is a former Director of BC Hydro Corporation.

 In addition to her business commitments, Tracey has a long history of service with local not-for-profit organizations, and she is an active mentor to students and young professionals.
 In recognition of her achievements, Tracey is a past winner of WXN’s Canada’s Most Powerful Women: Top 100 Award, BCBusiness’s 50 Most Influential Women in BC, and she was recently featured in Canada 150 Women, a book by Paulina Cameron.